marius311/boinc-server-docker/README.md

 This is a simple example, but any Docker containers with arbitrary code installed inside of them will work!

 Finally, `boinc-server-docker` is not just useful to get a simple test server running, its actually meant to run your real server.
-To learn how to, read the [cookbook](cookbook.md), or look at the [Cosmology@Home](www.github.com/marius311/cosmohome) source code as an example (`boinc-server-docker` was in fact originally developed for Cosmology@Home).
+To learn how to, read the [project cookbook](https://github.com/marius311/boinc-server-docker/blob/master/docs/cookbook.md), or look at the [Cosmology@Home](https://www.github.com/marius311/cosmohome) source code as an example (`boinc-server-docker` was in fact originally developed for Cosmology@Home).

 Happy crunching!